Skip The Store Bought - Make A Cheese Ball From Scratch

-I’ve posted about cheese balls before, but spring is coming soon, in spite of the snow some of us are still dealing with, and spring is the season of all kinds of pitch-ins and open houses – St. Patrick’s, Easter, graduation. . . . etc, and at pitch-ins, people look for cheese balls.
+We’ve posted about cheese balls many times before, but spring is coming soon, in spite of the snow some of us are still dealing with, and spring is the season of all kinds of pitch-ins, potlucks, and open houses – St. Patrick’s, Easter, graduation. . . . etc, and at these events, people look for cheese balls.

 Now, this recipe might seem a bit different.
 That’s because it is!
 It’s different in that it’s a lot yummier than plain old cheeseballs people stop by the grocery store deli to run in and buy because they don’t know how to make a cheese ball from scratch.

 That won’t be you this spring!
-Our spicy cheese ball is easy to throw together and will be easy to find on the pitch-in table.
+Our spicy cheese ball is easy to throw together and will be easy to find on the food table.
 Just follow the crowd.

 In a large bowl, combine all of the cheeses, the garlic salt, onion, and the Texas Pepper Jelly.
 Mix well.
 Cover bowl tightly with Saran Wrap and put it in the refrigerator for a few hours, or overnight.